NHS scheme

 As doctors are typically paid on a monthly basis, your maternity pay will be calculated based upon your last two monthly payslips, which will then be equated to a total annual earnings, this will then be divided by 52 (number of weeks in the year) to calculate your average weekly earnings.
 If you are paid on a weekly basis, then your maternity pay will be based your average earnings for the last eight weeks.

-Earnings that will be taken into consideration include regular contractual payments such as London weighting and banding supplements for junior hospital doctors.
+Earnings that will be taken into consideration include regular contractual payments such as London weighting and banding supplements for resident hospital doctors.
 Members should check their own situation with their employing authorities or trusts.

 Your average weekly earnings will be calculated on your gross income on which NI is payable; if you are in a salary sacrifice scheme (e.g. childcare), the calculation will be based on your pay after that is taken out, because it’s not taxed or NI-able.
 This means that your maternity pay may be less than you are expecting.
 Information on this point can be found here.